 Eye-Healthy Infused Water Recipe

-See also: Chicken chopped salad • Deli-style kale salad • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers
+See also: Broccoli rabe with tempeh and pine nuts • Chicken chopped salad • Deli-style kale salad • Niagara springtime soup sippers • Orange pepper, spinach and sundried tomato frittata • Pumpkin mousse • Roasted salmon with melon salsa • Sunset gazpacho • Tangy carrot salad • Tropical post-run smoothie • Turkey burgers with roasted orange peppers

 Stay hydrated!
 Drinking plenty of water throughout the day is important for several reasons including eye health.
 Dehydration can lead to dry eyes, red eyes and puffy eyelids.